NickyMeuleman/nicky-blog/content/json-schema/index.md

 ## Your own schema

 A schema doesn't need to be remote.
-You can link you file of choice to a (local) schema you wrote yourself.
+You can link your file of choice to a (local) schema.

 In this `json` file, we point to the schema used to validate against.